RocketChat/docs-old/guides/administrator-guides/authentication/wordpress.md

 ## Instructions

-* Sign into your Rocket Chat instance with an administrator account.
+* Sign into your Rocket.Chat instance with an administrator account.
 * Procced to the `oAuth` section under `Administration`.
 * Click on **Add custom oAuth** to create a new OAuth Application, as depicted below: